 Fronzel Neekburm Posted December 8, 2014 Report Share Posted December 8, 2014 Achievements or GTFO!!!!
 Troels Pleimert 1 Quote Link to comment Share on other sites More sharing options...

 Frede Posted December 8, 2014 Report Share Posted December 8, 2014 (edited) I had really been hoping for a classic point'n'click game.
 I nearly tripped over my Buffalo shoes and knocked over the fondue kit when I saw the trailer.
 Now I'm listening to Ace of Base to soothe the pain. Â Yes, that was really what the 90's were like here in Europe.
 I know, right?
-Edited December 8, 2014 by Frede JimmyTwoBucks and suejak 2 Quote Link to comment Share on other sites More sharing options...
+Edited December 8, 2014 by Frede suejak and JimmyTwoBucks 2 Quote Link to comment Share on other sites More sharing options...

 MusicallyInspired Posted December 8, 2014 Report Share Posted December 8, 2014 Looks promising.
 I'm still cautious, though.
 I don't think it'll be traditional platformer so much as Tomb Raider-inspired.
 They've already said it'll be an adventure but not point & click.
 JDHJANUS 1 Quote Link to comment Share on other sites More sharing options...